A 501(c)(3) nonprofit

 A judge who traded the courtroom for the pasture.

-Skyland Ranch was founded by Mr. Pitkin — known to every resident simply as “Pa.”
-Formerly an attorney and judge in San Diego, he left the bench and moved to the Pacific Northwest with a single conviction: that men battling addiction could heal through honest work and the steady company of horses.
+Skyland Ranch was founded by Mr. Pitkin — known to every resident simply as“Pa.”
+Formerly an attorney and judge in San Diego, he left the bench and moved to the Pacific Northwest with a single conviction: that men trying to live sober needed time, honest work, and the steady company of horses.

-From that idea grew a horse-driven 12-step program built on mutual respect, honesty, and the one thing no treatment center can rush — time.
+From that idea grew a horse-centered sober living community built on mutual respect, honesty, and the one thing no quick fix can rush — time.
 It was never meant to be a clinical facility.
-It was meant to be a home, and a working ranch, where recovery is something you live rather than something you complete.
+It was meant to be a home, and a working ranch, where sobriety is something you live rather than something you complete.

 What Pa built has held: a community of men who understand one another, doing real work side by side, holding each other to honesty.
-That purpose still guides the ranch today — to offer this recovery to men and families of all walks of life.
+That purpose still guides the ranch today — to offer this sober living home to men and families of all walks of life.

 Pa on horseback at the ranch, mountains behind